symfony/symfony-docs/workflow.rst

 .. note::

-    The leaving and entering events are triggered even for transitions that stay in same place.
+    The leaving and enter events are triggered even for transitions that stay in same place.

 Here is an example of how to enable logging for every time a "blog_publishing"